wolframkriesing/site-stitcher/content/blog-posts/2014/03/20-microkanrens.md

 Of course I started following
-her on twitter back then and from time to time I recap her tweets just to see what other interesting are out there in the world of functional stuff that I should look at.
+her on twitter back then and from time to time I recap her tweets just to see what other interesting things are out there in the world of functional stuff that I should look at.
 And there surely is always enough of it that I either never have heard of or that will cost me another couple of unplanned days to dive into in order to not feel so stupid anymore :).